koheing/firex-store/docs/v1/v1-usage.md

       - ref: firebase.firestore.DocumentReference
     - return:
       - FirestoreSetter
+  - transaction: Call this if you wanna use transaction
-  - transaction: call this if you wouldn't like to overwrite data
+    - `UseCase`: Call this if you wouldn't like to overwrite data
     - return:
       - FirestoreSetter
   - set: set data to firestore